TEYEN616/Code_Crusaders/docs/technical-docs/design-decisions.md

 ## 02: Final Design

+Status
+: **Complete**

+Updated
+: 18.08.2023

+![Alt text](../assets/images/login.JPG)

+![Alt text](../assets/images/generalKnowlage.JPG)

+### Reasoning / Intention
 We haven't thought about our design for a long time.
 When we wanted to start at that point, we didn't like the stand.
 We opted for a much simpler design.

-![Alt text](../assets/images/login.JPG)

-![Alt text](../assets/images/generalKnowlage.JPG)

 These two design examples show what our design looks like.
-We wanted to keep it simple and stick to one design and relieve ourselves of the work on this point as well.
+We wanted to keep it simple and stick to one design and relieve ourselves of the work on this point.